Prep wrestling report: Four champions push Geneseo to Western Big 6 crown

 Columbus finished as the runner-up in the team race with 176 points behind the 242.5 amassed by West Burlington Notre Dame.
 Wapello (135) and Louisa-Muscatine (101) placed fourth and fifth, respectively.

-Wapello's Zach Harbison (138) registered 8-3 and 6-2 verdicts then pinned Burlington Notre Dame's Kynnick Christofferson in 3:17.
-The Indians had eight wrestlers finish top-five, including two runner-ups.
+Wapello's Zach Harbison (138) registered 8-3 and 6-2 verdicts and then pinned Burlington Notre Dame's Kynnick Christofferson in 3:17.
+The Indians had eight wrestlers finish in the top five, including two runners-up.